We are the staff that sustains ACA's vision for the residency field.

 Zooey Arnold-Conner | Grants + Development Administrator

-Born and raised in Rhode Island, Zooey is a queer, mixed-race artist and administrator.
-Prior to joining the Alliance in 2019, they worked for the providence Performing Arts Center's digital media team; as an arts educator in science classrooms through Providence CityArts; and directly with local artists.
-They live in Providence with their partner and pets.
+Zooey is a queer, mixed Korean artist and administrator.
+Prior to joining ACA in 2019, they worked for the Providence Performing Arts Center's digital media team; as an arts educator in science classrooms through Providence CityArts; and directly with local artists.
+They live in Providence, RI.

 zaconner [at] artistcommunities.org